DiegoRomero07/DiegoRomero07/README.md

 <img align="right" alt="GIF" src="https://owaisnoor.info/blog/wp-content/uploads/2019/03/maxresdefault.jpg" width="400" height="280" />

 - 🔭 **Currently Working On:** Web development projects to enhance my frontend and backend skills.
-- 🌱 **Learning:** HTML, CSS, JavaScript, Git, PostgreSQL, and NestJS.
+- 🌱 **Learning:** HTML, CSS, JavaScript, Git, PostgreSQL, and Spring Boot.
 - 👯 **Collaboration:** I am eager to work with developers and teams on full-stack web applications to grow and share knowledge.
 - 🚀 **Goal:** To become proficient in Full-Stack Web Development and contribute to innovative projects.